zacnelson55/wimf/README.md

-WIMF (What's in my fridge?) - A webb app that users can upload a picture of their fridge (or any image containing food), and the AI will identify ingredients visible in the image
+WIMF (What's in my fridge?) - A web app where users can upload a picture of their fridge (or any image containing food), and the AI will identify ingredients visible in the image